Circularity, Waste and Materials Management

 October 7, 2019

-ANN ARBOR, Mich. - With its 75-year history in standards development and certification, global public health organization NSF International has begun facilitating the development of the Recycled Material Standard (RMS) on behalf of the environmental nonprofit GreenBlue.
+ANN ARBOR, Mich. - With its 75-year history in standards development and certification, global public health organization NSF has begun facilitating the development of the Recycled Material Standard (RMS) on behalf of the environmental nonprofit GreenBlue.
 The RMS stakeholder committee will convene during the Sustainable Packaging Coalition Advance event held in Denver, Colo. to review an initial draft of the requirements.
 Over the next several months, discussions will continue with the stakeholder committee as the standard is developed with a projected publication date in early 2021.

 NSF and E-Reuse Services Collaborate to Make Electronics Reuse Conference Waste-Free for Second Year